 Once approved by an area District Committee on Ministry, candidates for ordination enter the process of seeking commission.
 Commission asks the question: Is this person ready to be a pastor in a local church?
 Ordination asks the question: Is this person effective in ministry in their context and willing to serve in other contexts?

-Our Board examines written work, evaluations from District Superintendents, affirmation from mentors, and at the level of ordination, meets with leaders in the local church.
-Detailed instructions for Commissioning and Ordination are below.
+Our Board examines written work, evaluations from Conference Superintendents, affirmation from mentors, and at the level of ordination, meets with leaders in the local church.
+Detailed instructions for Commissioning are below.
 The requirements for worship and Bible study topics change annually.
+Details for ordination are provided after commissioning.
+See 2016 Book of Discipline paragraph 330 for Deacons and 335 for Elders general requirements.
 Please be mindful of deadlines for submission listed on the BoOM Calendar.

 Educational Requirements & Opportunities